-A total of 26 studies were examined that included over 1,700 back pain patients.
+The studies involved a total of 26 types of research that included over 1,700 back pain patients.
 In each case, the studies measured back pain on a scale of 0 to 10.
-After spinal manipulation was administered, the average decline in pain was one point.
+After spinal manipulation, the average decline in pain was one point.

-While that may seem like a modest improvement, it’s actually the same average relief provided by over-the-counter pain relievers.
+While that may seem like a modest improvement, over-the-counter pain reliever provide the same average relief.
 Plus, most methods of spinal manipulation do not have the same kind of side effects as medications.

 Let’s take a look at one particular form of spinal manipulation, a subspecialty of chiropractic called upper cervical chiropractic.

-At first, it may seem counterintuitive to work on the top two bones in the neck in order to care for lower back pain.
-However, it is well documented that spinal health is a top-down process.
-Making sure the top two bones are aligned balances the head.
+It may seem counterintuitive to work on the top two bones in the neck in order to care for lower back pain.
+However, spinal health is a top-down process.
+Making sure the top two bones are in proper alignment balances the head.
 This removes unnecessary strain from the entire back, including the lumbar vertebrae.

 Upper cervical adjustments are far more gentle than general chiropractic, and this is appealing to many people.
 Rather than having the spine twisted and popped, upper cervical care relies on low force corrections that help the bones to move back into place gently.
 This leads to long-lasting corrections that give the rest of the spine time to heal.